ritua2/BOINCatTACC/api/midas_processing/README.md

 Libraries will be installed via the default package manager (pip for python, cargo for Rust, etc).
 Note: There are certain libraries (basemap in python, for example) that require a specific setup.
 These libraries cannot be setup in this command and the user must do so in the set-up file.
 In the case of C, Fortran, and C++, the user must specify the install and set-up the appropriate paths using the set-up file.
+Not all languages support automatic libraries.
+So far, only python, Haskell, and (to a lesser extent) C++ do.
+For the others, no libraries can be installed using MIDAS.
+They must be installed within a setup file (which must be a bash script).
+If the user, however, provides a library using the *LIBRARY)* syntax, it will return an error.
 To add a library, select the language first and then the language with the following syntax:
 ```
 	LANGUAGE) python